ibm-cloud-docs/vpc/console-tutorial.md

 You can create a Block Storage volume and attach it to your virtual server instance if you want more storage.

-To create and attach a Block Storage volume:
+To create and attach a Block Storage volume, follow these steps:

-1. In the navigation pane, click **Storage > Block Storage volumes**.
+1. In the navigation pane, click **Storage > Block storage volumes**.
 1. Click **New volume** and specify the following information.
    * **Name**: Enter a name for the Block Storage volume, such as `data-volume-1`.
    * **Resource group**: Select a resource group for the Block Storage volume.
 You can use resource groups to organize your account resources for access control and billing purposes.
 For more information, see [Best practices for organizing resources in a resource group](/docs/account?topic=account-account_setup).